Responsibility for gas safety

 Landlords, contract-holders and owner-occupiers all have legal responsibilities when it comes to gas safety.

 What responsibilities do I have if I am renting?

 Landlords have a legal duty to have all gas appliances in their properties inspected on an annual basis.
-If you are a tenant, you must allow a registered gas installer access to your accommodation to carry out safety checks and, if necessary, repair work.
+If you are a contract-holder, you must allow a registered gas installer access to your accommodation to carry out safety checks and, if necessary, repair work.
 Your landlord should give you adequate notice of the gas safety inspection.

 Being gas safety conscious

 If any of the gas appliances in your home belong to you, you should arrange for a registered gas installer to check them each year as well.